podhmo/starlette-dataframe-response/README.md

 ```

-Then, supporting the request followings.
+Then, supporting the request following.

 ```
 # return dataset as json (orient=records)